Canardoux/flutter_sound/README.md

 #### iosSetCategory(), androidFocusRequest(), requestFocus() and abandonFocus()  - (optional)

 Those three functions are optional.
-If you do not control the audio focus with the function `requestFocus()`, flutter_sound will request the audio focus each time you call 'play()' on either the `AudioPlayer` or `QuickPlay`.
+If you do not control the audio focus with the function `requestFocus()`, flutter_sound will request the audio focus each time you call 'play()' on either the `SoundPlayer` or `QuickPlay`.
-The focus will be automatically release it when playback is finished or when you call the `stop()` method on the `AudioPlayer`.
+The focus will be automatically release it when playback is finished or when you call the `stop()` method on the `SoundPlayer`.

 ## TODO this section needs reviewing as I don't think it is correct.